Avalara is a tax-compliance software package that integrates with many business applications, including DEAR.

 - Click Connect to Avalara.
 Avalara requires valid addresses for your Locations in order to connect to DEAR.

-When Avalara integration is enabled, taxes for DEAR sales are calculated using Avalara API whenever a user clicks on Authorise button in any tabs.
+When Avalara integration is enabled, taxes for DEAR sales are calculated using Avalara API whenever the user clicks on the Authorise button in any tabs.

 Syncing orders and transactions to Avalara requires the Report to Tax Authority setting to be enabled.

 Select which Avalara company you wish to connect to this DEAR organisation.

 Enable this setting for the system to start syncing orders from DEAR or from any activated Sales Channels to Avalara.
 Sale/credit note transactions to Avalara for all sales that have been changed since the last sync with Avalara are exported.
 By default, this toggle button will be set to No. Toggling the button to Yes will make an Export sales setting appear for each connected sales channel.